-The order – informally announced earlier this week, but made official today – marks the governor's third mask mandate attempting to stop the spread of COVID-19 throughout the state, the first announced on July 30 followed by an extension on Sept.
-22 that was set to expire on Saturday.
+The order – informally announced late last week but officially signed today – marks the governor's fourth mask mandate attempting to stop the spread of COVID-19 throughout the state, the first announced on July 30 followed by extensions on Sept.
+22 and Nov.
+20.

 The rules are in line with the previous orders: All Wisconsin residents aged 5 and older are required to wear a face covering when they are indoors or in an enclosed space – other than a private residence – with people outside their household or living unit.
 When it comes to outdoors settings, masks are merely "strongly recommended in all other settings" by the mandate when social distancing is not possible.